MLinkPlanner 2.0

 Creating PtP Link

-First, it is necessary to include the specification file of the equipment family that is supposed to be involved in the project.
+First, it is necessary to include specification file of equipment family that is supposed to be involved in project.

 Toolbar for PtP: